• Home |

 30-06 ammo for sale

-Of course, do keep in mind that the effective range can vary based on your rifle barrel length.
-A longer barrel will result in a higher muzzle velocity thanks to a more complete powder burn than a shorter barreled rifle.
+Most 30-06 ammo is incredibly accurate within 400 yards.
+Keep in mind that the effective range can vary based on many ffactors, including the lenght of the rifle's barrel.
+A longer barrel will produce a higher muzzle velocity than a shorter one.

 Is the 30-06 a good cartridge for deer hunting?

 Absolutely!
-The 30-06 Springfield has been bagging deer for well over a century and shows no signs of slowing down.
+The 30-06 Springfield has bagged deer for well over a century, and shows no signs of slowing down.

 What is a premium hunting bullet?